matthewearl/matthewearl.github.io/_posts/2015-12-10-gchq-xmas-card.md

 The result encodes a single truth assignment:

 * A list of integers (!= 0).
+* There is one entry for each variable in the input CNF.
 * As before, each integer corresponds with a variable.
 * If the integer is negative then the corresponding variable is false in the solution, otherwise the variable is true in the solution.

-Each variable in the input problem will appear exactly once in the solution.

 It's then just a case of mapping the integers back to variables, and displaying in grid form.